planetlevel/traceviz/README.md

 # TraceViz - Vulnerability Trace Viewer

+WARNING: This is a vibe coded experimental prototype!

-A powerful browser-based visualization tool for analyzing vulnerability traces and data flow in applications.
+A browser-based visualization tool for analyzing vulnerability traces and data flow in applications.
 TraceViz renders vulnerability traces as interactive directed acyclic graphs (DAG) with support for both standard and Sankey diagram layouts.

 ## Features